Wings30306/calling-mrs-christmas/README.md

 - [PostgreSQL](https://www.postgresql.org/)
   - PostgreSQL was used to create the database for this project, as it's available as a Heroku Plug-In.
 See [Deployment](#deployment) for more details.

+### Other Resources

+- [Font Awesome](https://fontawesome.com/) was used for the icons in this website, for example for the cart and user in the navbar and on some of the buttons.
+- Fonts for the text in this project came from [Google Fonts](https://fonts.google.com/).
+The specific fonts used are [Lora](https://fonts.google.com/specimen/Lora), the main font used throughout the site, and [Raleway](https://fonts.google.com/specimen/Raleway) which is used for the larger font in the headings.
+Both were used in the original template and refered to in the page head - I've moved them instead to be imported in the [Business Casual CSS file](static/css/business-casual.min.css).

 <!--
 ## Testing